-PROVIDING COMFORT, SUPPORT AND A HELPING HAND FOR OVER 20 YEARS
+PROVIDING COMFORT, SUPPORT AND A HELPING HAND FOR 25 YEARS

 In 1982, our president and founder, Chris Sheridan was leaving a board meeting at the Memorial Hospital, when he noticed people sleeping in their cars and in the chairs of the lobby.
 Upon briefly investigating the situation, he discovered that these people were there supporting a friend or a family member who were undergoing specialized medical treatment, and could not afford regular hotel rates.
 With the help of the local hotel/motel associations, the program's concept was developed and presented to the local Sudbury Kinsmen Club.
 In the fall of 1983, the program began providing hotel rooms at a substantially lower cost to qualified applicants.
 In the first year, the Kinsmen Club assisted 120 families, and in the second year, 280 families.

 In 1997, after tireless efforts by the board of directors and volunteers, the foundation was able to purchase an existing motor hotel, the Grand Prix Inn, and changed the name to the House of / Maison de Kin.
 This name reflects the true expression of family, and people who care and support one another; a quality provided for those staying at the facility.